MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

 1. Windows Server should confirm the login and open to the normal Server Manager Dashboard.

-#### Task 6 -- Optional testing to explore the Azure AD login
+#### Task 6 -- Optional testing to explore the Microsoft Entra ID login

 1. Check to see that JoniS was the only user added to the Administrators group.

-1. From the Server Manager Dashboard, select the **Tools** menu in the upper left.
+1. Use the secondary mouse click on the START button, then select **Computer Management** in the popup menu.

-1. Launch the **Computer Management** tool.

 1. Open **Local Users and Groups** then navigate to **Groups, Administrators**.

 1. You should see **Azure\JoniSherman....** in the list.

-1. Check to see if other Azure AD members can log in.
+1. Check to see if other Microsoft Entra ID members can log in.

 1. Exit out of the remote desktop session.